extenda/actions/rs-permission-converter/README.md

 ### Basic Usage

-This example installs NuGet and updates sources to use defined credentials.
+This example generates sql file and resx files

 ```yaml
 on: push